CLOVIS-AI/website/docs/website/docs/blog/posts/2025/context-parameters.md

 Note how each of these signatures leads to slightly different interpretations and emphasize different things.
 Developers should choose one of the signatures, from the name of the function to the placement of the types, to make important things explicit and passthrough things implicit.

+If you're interested in another slightly different interpretation, take a look at [Alejandro's post](https://serranofp.com/blog/context-params.html#the-spotlight-principles) where he describes what he calls the "Spotlight principles".

 ### Context parameters are weaker than extension receivers

 As a tradeoff for their versatility, context parameters are much less powerful than extension functions.
 In particular, having a context parameter on a type does _not_ imply being able to implicitly call its members.